Emotional Counseling

 -

-Some wounds are named trauma (see Ace Tree), and some are those we recognize have shaped our behaviors and personality.
+Some wounds are called trauma (see Ace Tree), and others we recognize have still shaped our behaviors and personality.

 -